 PUBLIC MEETING: Tuolumne Utilities District Board of Directors, 2 p.m.
 Tuesday, 18885 Nugget Blvd., Sonora.

-For the full story see today's Union Democrat.
+For the full story, see the July 7, 2014, edition of The Union Democrat.